react-chain-of-responsibility

 If the middleware wants to skip rendering a request, return false/null/undefined directly.
 Do not return () => false, <Fragment />, or any other invisible components.

-This helps the component which send the request to the chain of responsibility to determine whether the request could be rendered or not.
+This helps the hosting component to determine whether the request would be rendered or not.

 Typing a component which expect no props to be passed